The Business Longitudinal Analysis Data Environment (BLADE) is a statistical resource that contains information on Australian businesses.

 BLADE can help:

-BLADE has been used by us for research and program impact analysis.
+We have used BLADE for research and program impact analysis.

 Data in BLADE comes from several sources that can be linked using the ABN.

 - Business Characteristic Survey (BCS)